CTE A Neurodegenerative Disease

-Once neurodegeneration begins, the pathology is similar across the spectrum.
+Once neurodegeneration begins, the pathology is similar across the prion spectrum.
 The different symptoms are due to the different regions of the brain that are hit first by degeneration.
 Other differences are explained by the patient’s metabolism and lifestyle, including dietary choices.

-Both Alzheimer’s disease and chronic traumatic encephalopathy (CTE) are classified as “tauopathies,” a category of diseases characterized by the improper folding and clumping together of a protein called tau (rhymes with “how”) inside the nerve cells of the brain.
+Both Alzheimer’s disease and chronic traumatic encephalopathy (CTE) are classified as “tauopathies,” a category of diseases characterized by the improper folding and clumping together of a protein called tau (rhymes with how) inside the nerve cells of the brain.
 The resulting tau aggregates, known as neurofibrillary tangles, are toxic to neurons and are thought to be responsible for the behavioral changes and cognitive decline seen in both disorders.
+These toxic proteins are likely infectious, which makes CTE another form of transmissible spongiform encephalopathy (TSE).
+The operative word is “transmissible.”
+There is no proof to the contrary.

-The senior author of the new study, Stanley Prusiner, MD, director of the Institute for Neurodegenerative Diseases (IND), part of the UCSF Weill Institute for Neurosciences, has long held that misfolded tau spreads through the brain because it forms prions, self-propagating proteins similar to those that cause diseases such as bovine spongiform encephalopathy (BSE, or “mad cow disease”).
-Prusiner was awarded the Nobel Prize in 1997 for discovering the role of prions in BSE and related diseases.
+The senior author of the new study, Stanley Prusiner, MD, director of the Institute for Neurodegenerative Diseases (IND), part of the UCSF Weill Institute for Neurosciences, has long held that misfolded tau spreads through the brain because it forms prions, self-propagating proteins that cause TSE.
+Prusiner earned the Nobel Prize in 1997 for discovering the role of prions in neurodegeneration.

 The new research, the first to document tau prions in CTE patients, made use of an experimental platform designed to test prion transmission in human cell cultures.
 As reported on November 28, 2016 in the online Early Edition of Proceedings of the National Academy of Sciences, misfolded tau from the brains of either AD or CTE patients propagated in these cell cultures and formed aggregates under identical conditions.

-More than 40 percent of retired NFL players tested with advanced scanning technology showed signs of traumatic brain injury, a much higher rate than in the general population, according to a new study of the long-term risks of playing American football.
+More than 40 percent of retired NFL players tested with advanced scanning technology showed signs of traumatic brain injury, a much higher rate than in the general population, according to a new study.